What’s the best way of telling a story?

 We already think of stories as constructions of interconnected moments and emotions.
 By picking out these different moments and using them in different ways, the story becomes a design structure rather than a linear narrative structure.

 “Stories are combined events, or ‘micro stories’.
 If you look at The Hero’s Journey, the journey from the ordinary world into the extraordinary world and back again, this is a Western take on story structure.
 But one of the reasons why it resonates so globally is because it’s the same development as a personal crisis: you have to face your demons.
 There’s the outer journey and then the inner journey.”

-If you look at the different stages of The Hero’s Journey as points on a string, Klaus suggests, we can then rearrange them so that they work together, on their own, or in any possible order.
+If you look at the different stages of The Hero’s Journey as points on a string, Paulsen suggests, we can then rearrange them so that they work together, on their own, or in any possible order.
 Rather than a fixed destination, these micro stories become an entry point.

 “From there, you can choose where to go – and you’re perfectly fine.
 You don’t feel random.
 The intriguing thing about micro stories is that if we put them in a seemingly random sequence, they become unique, personal, linear storylines to the audience.”